umetech/doc/guide/ume-gamebox-api-guide-version-1.md

 - **parameter**

-> categories:  Define games that need to be returned by category names, with comma separations between each category
+> categories:  Define games that need to be returned by category names, with comma separations between each category, Default categories is `Arcade,Sports & Racing,Beauty & Girl,Strategy,Puzzle & Logic,Adventure,Action & Risk,Music` when catgories is empty

 - **request**